Exact plane symmetric black bounce with a perfect-fluid exterior obeying a linear equation of state: Summary

 \acknowledgments

-H.M. is very grateful to Max-Planck-Institut f\"ur Gravitationsphysik (Albert-Einstein-Institut) and Centro de Estudios Cient\'{\i}ficos for hospitality and support, where a large part of this work was carried out.
-This work has been partially supported by the ANID FONDECYT grants 1220862 and 1241835.
+H.M. is very grateful to Max-Planck-Institut f\"ur Gravitationsphysik (Albert-Einstein-Institut) and Centro de Estudios Cient\'{\i}ficos, where a large part of this work was carried out, for their hospitality and support.
+This work has been partially supported by ANID FONDECYT Grants No.~1220862 and No.~1241835.